From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Rethinking DLM Adaptation from AR: to Where, and How?

-Unlike previous adaptation methods~\cite{adapt} that focuses merely on Full-Sequence Diffusion models, recent diffusion LLMs~\cite{sdar,fastdllmv2} increasingly adopt Block-Diffusion~\cite{blockdiff}, which is both more efficient and performant than full-sequence diffusion and conceptually sits between diffusion and AR: generation proceeds left-to-right across blocks while remaining bidirectional within a block.
+Unlike previous adaptation methods~\cite{adapt} that focuses merely on Full-Sequence Diffusion models, recent diffusion LLMs~\cite{sdar,fastdllmv2} increasingly adopt Block-Diffusion~\cite{blockdiff}, which is both more efficient and performant than Full-Sequence Diffusion and conceptually sits between Full-Sequence Diffusion and AR: generation proceeds left-to-right across blocks while remaining bidirectional within a block (Figure~\ref{fig:plot1}).
+Specifically, tokens within the same block attend to each other bidirectionally, whereas attention across blocks is strictly causal.
+Decoding is performed block by block, with all tokens in a block capable of generating in parallel.

-Let a token sequence $x_{1:L}$ be partitioned into contiguous blocks of size $b$.
-Denote the $k$-th block by $B_k=\{s_k,\dots,e_k\}$ with $e_k-s_k+1=b$ (the last block may be shorter).
-In Block-Diffusion, generation for block $B_k$ is {conditioned on the entire prefix} $x_{<s_k}$ and proceeds via $T$ iterative refinement steps:

-where $x_{B_k}^{(t)}$ denotes the partially revealed (noised) state of the block at diffusion step $t$, and $x_{B_k}^{(0)} \equiv x_{B_k}$ is the final clean block.
-At inference time, the language sequence is generated left-to-right, following a block-wise causal manner:

-In the most basic recipe for training, we sample a span from the corpus, choose a block size $b$, and treat the \emph{last} $b$ tokens as the active block $B_K$.
-We then apply diffusion corruption \emph{within} this last block (the preceding context $x_{<s_K}$ remains unmasked) and train the model to denoise the masked positions inside $B_K$:

-where $m(\cdot)$ is the step-dependent visibility mask inside $B_K$.
-This captures the spirit of diffusion LLMs: \emph{bidirectional refinement} inside the active block, while the prefix acts as fixed conditioning.